-9.13.10 Licensed corporations and individuals are required to confirm (when submitting their annual returns through WINGS-LIC) whether they have complied with the relevant CPT requirements for the previous calendar year.
+- 9.13.10 Temporary licensed representatives and full licensed representatives who are itinerant professionals are not subject to the CPT requirements.
+However, licensed corporations should ensure that any person they employ or appoint to conduct business is fit and proper and otherwise qualified to act in the capacity so employed or appointed (including having relevant professional training or experience). - 9.13.11 Licensed corporations and individuals are required to confirm (when submitting their annual returns through WINGS-LIC) whether they have complied with the relevant CPT requirements for the previous calendar year.